poroburman/Machine-Learning/README.md

 # Regression-Models

-**This repository stores all the diiferent regression models which I have practiced in Python and R**.
+**This repository stores all the different regression models which I have practiced in Python and R**.

 1. Multiple_Linear_Regression: the dataset consists the profit statement for 50 companies and various additional variables associated with those companies.
 This script is meant to develop a model where we can predict as to which